Save $100 on the Always Pan and Perfect Pot duo Ahead of Black Friday

 Our Place also just dropped its first major launch since debuting the best-selling pan, expanding their line-up of kitchen essentials with the Knife Trio and Walnut Cutting Board.

 Like a basic white tee you can style a million different ways, you can cover all your slicing needs with just three knives.
-The trio includes the Everyday Chef’s Knife (on sale for $50, regularly $70) for sturdy chopping and all-the-time use, a Serrated Slicing Knife ($60) for anything soft and squishy or hard and crusty, and the Precise Paring Knife (on sale for $40, regularly $60) for those tinier but very important tasks.
+The trio includes the Everyday Chef’s Knife (on sale for $50, regularly $70) for sturdy chopping and all-the-time use, a Serrated Slicing Knife (on sale for $40, regularly $60) for anything soft and squishy or hard and crusty, and the Precise Paring Knife (on sale for $30, regularly $60) for those tinier but very important tasks.
 Each knife comes in shades of the brand's iconic colors to complement your Always Pan and dinnerware — you'll want to complete your set ASAP because waitlists are notoriously long.

 All the knives are made from premium German steel for easier cuts and feature a handle with a grooved guided grip to show you where to hold each knife, according to Our Place.
 The new cutting board, which is made from an American black walnut wood, comes equipped with a genius "juice trench" that keeps messes to a minimum by preventing spilling while chopping.
 With a completely flat second side that was beautifully designed to double as a serving board, the cutting board makes a great gift option.